Migrations

 andlimit

-(example migration) - or use async iterators with mongoose queries (blog post, example migration)
+(example migration) or use async iterators with mongoose queries (blog post, example migration). - Migrations should in general not be executed in parallel (on multiple pods).

-- Beside loading data in chunks or cursors, performance must not be an issue.
+- As long as data is loaded in chunks or cursors, performance should not be an issue.

 Error Handling/Logging

-- if a migration throws an error, the subsequent migrations are not executed as well
+- If a migration throws an error, the subsequent migrations are not executed.

-- catch errors if the errors are acceptable for the next release, so it will not become a release blocker
+- Catch errors if the errors can be handled by the next release, so it will not become a release blocker.

-- log intermediate results for long-running migrations (so that we know if it is still running)
+- Log intermediate results for long-running migration (so that we know if it is still running).

 alert